How to Protect Dogs from Fleas and Ticks

 • Safe and veterinary-approved: Many monthly treatments are recommended by vets for reliable flea control.

-• Additional benefits: Some monthly treatments also protect against heartworms and other parasites.
+• Additional benefits: Some monthly treatments protect against heartworms and other parasites.

 Limitations of Monthly Treatments